justicedemocrats/new-site/src/pages/candidates/deedra-abboud.md

 donationLink: 'https://secure.actblue.com/donate/deedra'
 outcome: Unknown
 image: /img/jd_site_deedraabboud_550x600_061218.jpg
-blurb: >
+blurb: >-
   As a socially conscious immigration and estate planning attorney, Deedra Abboud is running a grassroots Arizona U.S. Senate campaign focused on getting special interests and lobbying money out of politics.
-She champions healthcare for all, quality and affordable public education, protecting net neutrality, and the separation of religion and state, so all may live freely
+She champions health care for all, quality and affordable public education, protecting net neutrality, and the separation of religion and state, so all may live freely.
 ---